bwat47/joplin-copy-as-html/JOPLIN_PLUGIN_GUIDELINES.md

 - Use timeouts for potentially long-running operations
 - Consider memory usage with large data processing
 - Avoid blocking the UI thread for intensive operations
+- Use caching or deduplication for resource-intensive operations (e.g., fetching the same resource multiple times in a single operation).
 - Clean up resources (event listeners, intervals) appropriately

 ### Async Patterns